inniyah/nanovg/README.md

-*This project is not actively maintained.*
+*This project is not actively maintained by its original author and this repository is a fork.*

 NanoVG
 ==========